|

 1.0 Word Analysis, Fluency, and Systematic Vocabulary Development

-Students apply their knowledge of word origins to determine the meaning of new
+Students apply their knowledge of word origins to determine the meaning

 words encountered in reading materials and use those words accurately.